vaadin/skeleton-starter-flow-spring/README.md

 Import the project to the IDE of your choosing as a Maven project.

 Run application using `mvn spring-boot:run` or directly running Application class from your IDE.
+Note that when you run your Application class directly you need to run `mvn install` once before that.

 Open http://localhost:8080/ in browser